HUE features

 Variant fan out

-With a single click, HUE will automatically create a new file format according to the setup in your presets.
-You can keep all the core retouching effects and HUE will take care of the outputs for you.
+With a single click, Hue will automatically create a new file format according to the setup in your presets.
+You can keep all the core retouching effects and Hue will take care of the outputs for you.

-HUE will then show you 2 options:
+Click 'Fan out', Hue will then show you 2 options:

 • Duplicates: HUE will keep all the work that you have done on the image and make a copy with the respective dimensions as per the setup in your presets